-Being that different types of cargo impose varying degrees of difficulty for the transportation and shipping process, it is no surprise that the industry agrees upon ubiquitous definitions of said cargos and works to create consistent price points for shipment cost of the shipping method used.
+Being that different types of cargo impose varying degrees of difficulty for the transportation and shipping process, it is no surprise that the industry agrees upon ubiquitous definitions of said cargo and works to create consistent price points for the shipment cost of the shipping method used.
 We’re used to distinct price points.
 We know the difference between a Honda Civic and a Ferrari, or filet mignon and McDonald’s.
 And deep down, we know how much we expect to pay for a given good or commodity, with wiggle room dependent on the quality and place of purchase.

 The freighting industry isn’t too different.
 We’ll explain.

-Freight Classes explained
+Freight classes explained

 Freight classes can go by a few names.
 From freight classifications, freight codes, freight categories, NMFC classifications, and more, there is no shortage of ways to describe freight class.
 But if you’ve landed here it could be that you have no idea what a freight class is and you would like to know.
 In which case:

-A freight class is a specific code given to a freight that dictates how difficult and costly it is to ship.
+A freight class is a specific code given to freight that dictates how difficult and costly it is to ship.
 It is an umbrella that covers multiple different types of goods and commodities beneath its ‘rating’ and clumps them into one price point.
 This code is then used by intermediaries, carriers, shippers, and any entity in the shipping industry as a reference.

 You know that a gallon of milk from the store should cost you around $5, right?
 Well, carriers know that shipping ping pong balls is just about as expensive as it gets.
-By referring to these freight classes, the category allots a ballpark-understanding of what it will take and cost to move the shipment from point A to point B.
+By referring to these freight classes, the category allots a ballpark understanding of what it will take and cost to move the shipment from point A to point B.